xxk3990/StarFinder/documentation.md

 ## Workload

 ## Sources
-The background image for our page was taken from: [INSERT THE WEBSITE HERE] We utilized jQuery for the flipping effect of displaying character information.
+The background image for our page was taken from: https://pixabay.com/photos/starry-sky-star-galaxies-andromeda-1654074/

+We utilized jQuery for the flipping effect of displaying character information.

-The SWAPI Documentation can be found here: https://swapi.co/documentation Our loading graphic was created using loading.io: https://loading.io/
+The SWAPI Documentation can be found here: https://swapi.co/documentation

+Our loading graphic was created using loading.io: https://loading.io/

 We also referenced Stack Overflow, as well as the Mozilla Developer Network.